On boundary detection: Introduction

 \section{Introduction}

-Given an i.i.d. sample $X_1,\dots,X_n$ of $X$ drawn according to an unknown distribution $\pr_X$ on $\mathbb{R}^d$, geometric inference deals with the problem of estimating the support $S$ of $\pr_X$, its boundary $\partial S$, or any possible functional of the support such as e.g. the measure of its boundary for instance.
-These problems have been widely studied when $\pr_X$ is uniformly continuous with respect to the Lebesgue measure, i.e. when the support has full dimension.
-We refer to \cite{cheva:76} and \cite{dw:80} for precursor works on support estimation, \cite{cuevas:10} for a review on support estimation, \cite{crc:04} for boundary estimation, \cite{cfr:07} for boundary measure estimation, \cite{berr:14} for integrated mean curature estimation or \cite{aar:16} for recognition of topological properties having a support estimator homeomorphic to the support.
-The lower dimensional case (that is, when the support of the distribution is a $d'$-dimensional manifold with $d'<d$) has recently gained relevance due to its connection with nonlinear dimensionality reduction techniques (also known as \textit{manifold learning}), as well as \textit{persistent homology}.
-See for instance \cite{fe:15}, \cite{sma08}, \cite{sma11}.
-Considering support estimation it would be natural to think that some of the proposed estimators (in the full dimensional framework) are still suitable, but, when considering boundary, estimation it is not possible to directly adapt the methods.
+Given an i.i.d. sample $X_1,\dots,X_n$ of $X$ drawn according to an unknown distribution $\pr_X$ on $\mathbb{R}^d$, geometric inference deals with the problem of estimating the support, $M$, of $\pr_X$, its boundary, $\partial M$, or any possible functional of the support, such as the measure of its boundary, for instance.
+These problems have been widely studied when $\pr_X$ is uniformly continuous with respect to Lebesgue measure, i.e. when the support is full dimensional.
+We refer to \cite{cheva:76} and \cite{dw:80} for prior work on support estimation, \cite{cuevas:10} for a review of support estimation, \cite{crc:04} for estimation of the boundary, \cite{cfr:07} for estimation of the measure of the boundary, \cite{berr:14} for estimation of the integrated mean curvature and \cite{aar:16} for the recognition of topological properties having a support estimator homeomorphic to the support.
+The lower dimensional case (that is, when the support of the distribution is a $d'$-dimensional manifold with $d'<d$) has recently gained importance due to its connection with non-linear dimensionality reduction techniques (also known as \textit{manifold learning}), as well as \textit{persistent homology}. \cite{sma11} illustrates the link between topology and unsupervised learning.
+In \cite{fe:15} a test deciding whether the support lies near a lower dimensional manifold or not is proposed.
+In \cite{manest} or \cite{ge:17} minimax rates for manifold estimation are given under different hypotheses.
+In \cite{lev:17} non-asymptotic bounds for manifold estimation and related quantities such as tangent spaces and curvature are derived.
+In these papers the manifolds are supposed without boundary.

-Indeed, in the full dimensional case, the boundary is estimated by the boundary of the estimator.

-Unfortunately, when the support estimator is full dimensional (which is typically the case) this idea is hopeless.